 In Wisconsin, adult yellow perch have been sampled during the spawning period using 4x6-ft double-ended fyke nets with a 100-ft leader between the two double-throated pots (1997 - 1999), a 6x10 commercial double-ended fyke nets with a 500-ft leader (1998) and with standard 2 1/2 inch commercial gill net (1997) and WDNR graded mesh gill net (1997- present).

 Since 1997 WDNR has used graded mesh gill nets to quantify the relative abundance of mature female perch in known spawning areas.
 Nets are set overnight in various depths around the Green Can Reef off Milwaukee.
 Over the last decade, the number of yellow perch captured during our spawning assessment has continued to decline.
 In the early 2000s, we sampled approximately 1,000-2,000 perch annually, but that number has dropped to a low of 5 perch in 2017 and 8 perch in 2018 despite gill net effort spread over several weeks.
-In 2019, a total of 29 yellow perch were captured.
+The spawning survey was not conducted in 2020 but in 2021, a total of 21 yellow perch were captured.
 This continuing trend in our surveys indicates a low abundance of adult yellow perch in Lake Michigan off Milwaukee.